Please ensure you apply for a permit if you and wanting to keep more than two cats per household (under Council's by-law).

 We encourage owners to have their cats microchipped.
 A cat collar and microchipping identification may save your cats life and may avoid it being kept by a member of the public or being classified as a stray.

-If the cat owner can no longer look after their pet, the pet should be taken to the Animal Welfare League.
+If the cat owner can no longer look after their pet it can be taken to Animal Welfare League.

-We have cat cages available for hire via the Kilkenny Grain and Fodder Store (deposit applies).
+For stray cats we do provide the provisions of free cat cage hire via the Kilkenny Grain and Fodder Store (deposit applies).
 Any person may humanely trap a cat on property that they own.

-If an identified cat is trapped, it must be released.
+If an identified cat is trapped, it must be released as required under the Dog and Cat Management Act 1995.

 If an unidentified cat is trapped, it may be released, or it may be delivered to the Animal Welfare League who will make a decision as to whether to keep the cat to rehome it, or euthanase it humanely.